 Epos Sennheiser GSP 600

 The Epos Sennheiser GSP 300 headset microphone is an excellent addition to any headset collection.
-However, the Epos Sennheiser GSP 600 headset microphone is far superior in mic quality.
+However, the Epos Sennheiser GSP 600 headset microphone is far superior in microphone quality.

-The GSP 600 delivers rich audio through proprietary drivers.
-It sounds as good as mid-range gaming headsets.
+The GSP 600 delivers rich and solid audio through proprietary drivers.
+It sounds as good as mid-range headsets.

 - The headband is flexible and exceptionally durable.